Crypto-TII/TLS1.3/rust/readme.md

 	cargo run --release www.bbc.co.uk

 On first running against a new website a full TLS1.3 handshake is completed.
-A resumption ticket issued by the website is stored in a file cookie.txt
+A resumption ticket issued by the website is stored in a file cookie.txt.
 On running again on the same website the ticket is used to resume the connection.
 Tickets can be re-used multiple times, but have a limited lifetime.

 Old tickets can be removed at any time by entering